amgonzalezvargas/001_machine_learning_course/README.md

 ## Acknowledgments

 These materials here were developed for educational purposes in the field of Machine Learning and Data Science.
-They contain my own material, as well as material from other sources and authors.
+They contain my own material, as well as material adapted from other sources and authors.
 I've tried to give credits to the different authors the best I can, but if you find atribution missing, feel free to contact me.

 ## License